IBM-Bluemix-Docs/ComposeForRabbitMQ/connecting-external.md

 It then sets up a message payload, in this case a string, a routing key for its onward journey and the name of an exchange to send it on to.

-With the new values set, it can declare the exchange (a direct exchange which can make use of the routing key), which will be created if it doesn't exist.
+With the new values set, it can declare the exchange (a direct exchange that can use the routing key), which will be created if it doesn't exist.
 It can then publish to the named exchange, with a routing key and the message payload encoded as bytes:

 ```java
             channel.exchangeDeclare(exchangeName,"direct",true);
             channel.basicPublish(exchangeName, routingKey, null, message.getBytes());
 ```

-All the code has to do now is close the channel, close the connection and put in a catch for all the exceptions that may be thrown:
+All the code must do now is close the channel, close the connection and put in a catch for all the exceptions that can be thrown:

 ```java
   		channel.close();